 - 1 tablespoon olive oil

-- 1 teaspoon-1 tablespoon canned chipotle in adobo, chopped
+- 1 tbsp canned chipotle in adobo chopped

 - 1 cup unsweetened almond milk